 Mitosis and Meiosis

-Prophase: The chromatin thickens into chromosomes and the nuclear membrane begins to disintegrate.
+Then there’s prophase (the chromatin thickens into chromosomes and the nuclear membrane begins to disintegrate).
 Pairs of centrioles move to opposite sides of the cell and spindle fibers begin to form.
-The mitotic spindle, formed from cytoskeleton parts, moves chromosomes around within the cell.
+The mitotic spindle formed from cytoskeleton parts moves chromosomes around within the cell.

-Metaphase: The spindle moves to the center of the cell and chromosome pairs align along the center of the spindle structure).
+Metaphase (the spindle moves to the center of the cell and chromosome pairs align along the center of the spindle structure).
 Then, there’s anaphase (the pairs of the chromosomes called sisters begin to pull apart and may bend).
 When they are separated, they’re called daughter chromosomes.

 Grooves begin to appear in the cell membrane.
 Then, there’s telophase (the spindle disintegrates, the nuclear membranes reform, and the chromosomes revert to chromatin.
 In animal cells, the membrane is pinched.
 In plant cells, a new cell wall begins to form.
+Then, there’s cytokinesis.

 Provided by: Mometrix Test Preparation